Ryutaro623/Capstone-Project/README.md

 # Capstone-Project
+This is a walking robot inspired by "Strandbeast" Theo Jansen

+# Design
-this is a walking robot inspired by "Strandbeast" Theo Jansen you can look a latest version of design from this link "https://a360.co/3JDegIG"
+I use fusion 360 for designing. you can look the latest version of design from this link "https://a360.co/3JDegIG"